Yiewsley: St Matthew's parish church

 Until the mid-19th century, Yiewsley was a district of the parish of St John the Baptist church, Hillingdon.
-After the opening of the brick-fields, Yiewsley's population started to grow, and work began to provide for the building of a Mission Church (also referred to as a chapel of ease).
+After the opening of the brickfields, Yiewsley's population started to grow, and work began on building a mission church (also referred to as a chapel of ease).
 St Matthew's Church was designed by Sir George Gilbert Scott and was consecrated on 6 July 1859.
 Yiewsley became a separate ecclesiastical parish in 1874.

 With the population of Yiewsley continuing to grow in the latter years of the 19th century, more room was required in the church.
-Architect Sir Charles Nicholson was consulted to design the enlargement to the church and its foundation stone was laid on 24 September 1897.
-The Church was consecrated by the Bishop of London on 25 April 1898.
+Architect Sir Charles Nicholson was consulted to design the enlargement to the church, and its foundation stone was laid on 24 September 1897.
+The church was consecrated by the Bishop of London on 25 April 1898.